-The Company has in place an outsourcing policy which sets out the risk management parameters within which the Company pursues its strategic objectives of leveraging the specialist capabilities of third parties.
+The Company has in place an outsourcing policy which sets out the framework within which the Company pursues its strategic objectives of leveraging the specialist capabilities of third parties.
 A key principle of the policy is to ensure that outsourcing arrangements do not diminish its obligations nor impede effective supervision.